Skip to content

 The Bottom Line

-Lattice is excellent when you want OKRs integrated with performance management.
-15Five works well for teams emphasizing continuous check-ins.
-Quantive offers the most sophisticated standalone OKR features for enterprise.
-But remember: OKR software enables good process, it doesn't create it.
-Get buy-in on the methodology first.
+Lattice ($11 + $6/person/month) is excellent when you want OKRs integrated with performance management and engagement in one platform.
+15Five ($10/user/month) works well for teams emphasizing continuous weekly check-ins over formal quarterly cycles.
+Quantive (free to $9/user/month) offers the most sophisticated standalone OKR features with the best data integrations.
+But remember: OKR software enables good process—it doesn't create it.
+Run OKRs manually first, then invest in tools when the process sticks.

 Frequently Asked Questions